sebastiaanluca/laravel-router/README.md

 ## Optional features

-To use the following optional features, add the `RegisterRoutePatterns` class to your routers:
+To use the following optional features, register the `RegisterRoutePatterns` class:

 ```php
 <?php